gbusto/gbusto.github.io/index.md

     - updating blocksmith ux to more of a workflow than a conveyer belt
         - work in a single ui view where you can generate a concept image, use that to generate a model, edit via prompt, then texture
             - this type of ux is what's necessary to make it a good experience to add animation support finally

-- looking to join a company working with ai in some capacity; ideally as an applied ai engineer or ai research engineer type role

 ## projects / apps